BettercareHealth/bettercare/maternal-mental-health/test-1.md

 	-	Fear of hospitals
 16. Psychosis is suspected when:
 	-	Someone is rude
-	+	Someone feels out of touch with reality
+	+	Someone is out of touch with reality
 	-	Someone feels worthless
 	-	Someone trembles and has a racing heart
 17. Which of the following could be a symptom of psychosis?